Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, Seattle's games went over 55.5 points scored, its current matchup's over/under, six (out of 17) times.
+- Seattle played six games with more than 55.5 points scored, its current matchup's total, last season.

-- Minnesota's games went over 55.5 total points scored in seven of 16 matchups last year.
+- Seven of Minnesota's 16 games last season went over 55.5 total points scored.

-- The Seahawks and the Vikings combined to average 0.1 more points per game a season ago than the total of 55.5 set for this matchup.
+- These teams averaged a combined 55.6 points per game a season ago, 0.1 more points than the total of 55.5 set for this game.

-- Opponents of the two teams averaged a combined 2.6 fewer points per game (52.9) last season than this matchup's total of 55.5 points.
+- Opponents of these two teams averaged a combined 52.9 points per game last season, 2.6 fewer than the point total for this matchup.

-- The average point total for Seahawks games last year was 4.2 less points than the over/under of 55.5 in this matchup.
+- The average total the Seahawks had set in matchups last year was 4.2 less points than this outing's point total.

-- Vikings games in 2020 averaged a total of 50.0 points, 5.5 less than the point total in this matchup.
+- Vikings games in 2020 averaged a total of 50.0 points, 5.5 fewer than the point total in this matchup.

 Seahawks stats and trends

+- Seattle won eight games against the spread last season, while failing to cover eight times.

-- The Seahawks had an ATS record of 6-8 when playing as at least 1.5-point favorites last season.
+- The Seahawks were 6-8 ATS last season when playing as at least 1.5-point favorites.

-- Last season, seven of Seattle's games went over the point total.
+- Seattle and its opponents combined to go over the point total seven out of 16 times last season.

-- The Seahawks racked up 28.7 points per game last year, comparable to the 29.7 per contest the Vikings surrendered.
+- The Seahawks racked up just one fewer point per game (28.7) than the Vikings allowed (29.7) last year.

-- Seattle was 6-2 against the spread and 6-2 overall last season when the team scored more than 29.7 points.
+- Seattle was 6-2 against the spread and 6-2 overall in games when it put up more than 29.7 points last season.

-- Seattle was 4-2 against the spread and 4-2 overall when the team totaled over 393.3 yards last year.
+- In games that Seattle totaled more than 393.3 yards last season, the team was 4-2 against the spread and 4-2 overall.

-- The Seahawks turned the ball over 18 times last season, four fewer than the Vikings forced turnovers (22).
+- The Seahawks had 18 giveaways last year, while the Vikings had 22 takeaways.

 Vikings stats and trends

-- Minnesota covered six times in 16 chances against the spread last season.

-- The Vikings covered the spread four times last season (4-3 ATS) when playing as at least 1.5-point underdogs.
+- The Vikings were 4-3 ATS last season when playing as at least 1.5-point underdogs.

-- Minnesota and its opponents combined to hit the over 11 out of 16 times last year.

-- Minnesota was 5-7 against the spread and 6-6 overall last year when the team notched more than 23.2 points.
+- Minnesota was 5-7 against the spread and 6-6 overall last season when the team recorded over 23.2 points.

-- The Vikings racked up 393.3 yards per game last year, just 12.7 more than the 380.6 the Seahawks gave up per matchup.
+- The Vikings racked up 393.3 yards per game last year, just 12.7 more than the 380.6 the Seahawks allowed per matchup.

-- Minnesota was 5-6 against the spread and 6-5 overall when the team picked up more than 380.6 yards last year.
+- When Minnesota amassed over 380.6 yards last season, the team was 5-6 against the spread and 6-5 overall.

-- The Vikings turned the ball over one more time (23 total) than the Seahawks forced turnovers (22) last year.
+- The Vikings turned the ball over 23 times last season, one more turnover than the Seahawks forced (22).

 Home and road insights

-- At home last season, as 1.5-point underdogs or more, the Vikings had one win ATS (1-6).
+- At home last season, the Vikings had one win ATS (1-6) as 1.5-point underdogs or greater.

-- In seven of eight games at home last season, Minnesota went over the total.
+- In seven of eight home games last season, Minnesota hit the over.

-- In away games last season, Seattle had two wins against the spread and was 5-3 overall.
+- Away from home last season, Seattle had two wins against the spread and was 5-3 overall.

-- The Seahawks had one win ATS (1-5) away from home as 1.5-point favorites or more.
+- The Seahawks had one win ATS (1-5) on the road as 1.5-point favorites or more.

-- In eight road games last year, Seattle went over the total four times.
+- In eight away games last season, Seattle went over the total four times.

-- The average total in Seahawks away games last season was 50.9 points, 4.6 fewer than this contest's over/under (55.5).
+- The average total in Seahawks away games last season was 50.9 points, 4.6 fewer than this matchup's over/under (55.5).

 Powered by Data Skrive.